 Reproduction and propagation

 These corals are thought to reproduce by fragmentation or branch dropping, as well as having larger branches divide in two.
-They are not particularly fast growing leather corals, but they do frag quite easily.
-Frags are best attached with the rubber band or plastic mesh methods, which are described in greater detail in, How to Frag Corals.
+They are not particularly fast-growing leather corals, but they do frag quite easily.
+Frags are best attached to the substrate using a rubber band or plastic mesh methods, which are described in greater detail in, How to Frag Corals.

 The scientific name for the cabbage leather coral is Sinularia dura.
 The cabbage leather coral has relatively small polyps that are able to capture prey.
 Sinularia dura is an octocoral, meaning that each polyp has 8 tentacles.

 You may see cabbage leather corals, sinularia dura, listed under one of these other common names: carpet coral, flower leather coral, flat leather coral, leaf leather coral, lobed leather coral, scalloped leather coral

 Where to buy